Coffee for Health: Yay or Nay?

 Turns out coffee has both good sides, and not-so-good sides.

-Certainly, even before the pandemic demand and desire for a Starbucks on every major city corner came to be, coffee was the morning ritual to get working people up and out the door.
+Certainly, even before there was a Starbucks on every major city corner, coffee was the morning ritual to get working people up and out the door.
 Coffee is the second-most traded commodity in the world, behind only petroleum, and has become a mainstay of the modern diet.
 It was first used in the 16th century as an aid for people to concentrate better, then made its way to Europe around the 17th century to become the breakfast beverage of choice for many instead of beer or wine.

 Coffee health benefits